 Cotton is one of the most ancient textiles.
-Its cultivation dates way back to 4000 BC in Mexico and India and these days it’s by far the most popular natural material used to make the clothes that we wear, across all of the seasons.
-Almost every one of us must have an item in their wardrobe made from cotton.
+Its cultivation dates way back to 5000 BC in present-day Pakistan and these days it’s by far the most popular natural material used to make the clothes that we wear, across all of the seasons.
+Almost every one of our wardrobes must have an item in it made from cotton.

-But even though cotton is so ubiquitous and well known - it’s actually quite a complicated fabric with nuances you might not know about.
+But even though cotton is so ubiquitous, it’s actually quite a complicated fabric with nuances you might not know about.
 There are many different types of cotton, with distinct characteristics.
 And not all of them are equal when it comes to quality, longevity, or even sustainability.

 So, while you’ve undoubtedly worn cotton, read on if you’d like to know more about the details that most people are unaware of.

 In this article, we won’t be talking about cotton fabrics (i.e. corduroy, canvas, denim, oxford, sateen, etc.).
 Rather, we’ll be talking about the different plants that produce cotton.
 Cotton doesn’t just come from one plant species - there are a variety of plants that feed the global appetite for cotton clothing.
 Once cotton is gathered from the plant, it goes through a spinning and weaving, knitting, or felting process and that’s what determines the cotton fabric.

 That being said, there are 4 main cotton plant species that are commercially used today.
 We’re covering those, plus organic cotton:

 Let’s start with organic cotton, which has become popular in recent years as a more sustainable alternative to the intensively farmed fluff.
 You’ll now see this type of cotton used in fast fashion shops, such as H&M or Primark, as well as by higher-end brands.